Emmanuel Rivera Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 21st-ranked team ERA across all league pitching staffs (4.53).
+- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- The Phillies rank 11th in baseball in home runs surrendered (70 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs given up (71 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.